jovyinny/sarufi-telegram-webhook-blueprint/README.md

 # Sarufi Telegram-Webhook chatbot blueprint

 A blueprint for deploying telegram bots made using [Sarufi](https://docs.sarufi.io/).
 We need a webhook for this task to receive updates from telegram.
+Using webhook, we can deploy our chatbot as a lambda function.
+This way we can save resources and avoid delays.

 You can use any of available solutions online.
 We shall cover setting up webhook using [ngrok](#using-ngrok) and [replit](#using-replit).

 ## Why use webhook instead of polling?